-Project proponents shall report ex-ante estimation of EF{OM} in the CDM-PDD.
-For verifications purposes the project proponents shall estimate ex-post value of EF{OM} for each year of credit period based on data for that year.
+Project proponents shall report ex-ante estimation of EFOM in the CDM-PDD.
+For verifications purposes the project proponents shall estimate ex-post value of EFOM for each year of credit period based on data for that year.

-(B) Build Margin emission factor (EF{BM})
+(B) Build Margin emission factor ( $EF{BM}$ )

-Project proponents shall use either of the two options to estimate EF{BM}
+Project proponents shall use either of the two options to estimate $EF{BM}$

-- (i) Build margin emission factor estimation process described in ACM0002 (ex-post); or - (ii) The electricity generation options identified by the least cost expansion plan developed by the electricity regulatory authority.
+- Build margin emission factor estimation process described in "Tool to calculate the emission (i) factor for an electricity system" (ex-post); or - The electricity generation options identified by the least cost expansion plan developed by the (ii) electricity regulatory authority.

-For option (ii) above, EF{BM} is calculated as follows:
+For option (ii) above, $EF{BM}$ is calculated as follows: